top of page

 This is a conversation about resilience, self-redefinition, ethical leadership, and the power of staying human in systems that often forget humanity. |

-The Current State of DEI in the US: What is Worth Fighting For? | The conversation explores how anti-DEI backlash, government funding disruptions, and shifting political sentiment are creating immediate compliance risks for organizations and real-world harm for families and students—especially as programs like Head Start shut down.
+The Inclusive Education Podcast: The Current State of DEI in the US: What is Worth Fighting For? | The conversation explores how anti-DEI backlash, government funding disruptions, and shifting political sentiment are creating immediate compliance risks for organizations and real-world harm for families and students—especially as programs like Head Start shut down.
 Drawing on her legal background and personal experience as a parent of a special-needs child, Nadine Jones (a graduate of Howard University School of Law) explains why data-driven decision-making, ethical leadership, and inclusive practices still matter—even when they’re no longer labeled “DEI.” |

-50 Plus: Helping Women Get Restablished with Nadine Jones | GCSS's Founder, Nadine Jones, joined James Lott Jr on “50 Plus: Helping Women Get Reestablished” to talk about what it’s really like returning to the workforce after 50 — when you know yourself, know your worth, and have grown in ways such that would make it difficult to be in environments that don’t align with your values.
+James Lott Jr Podcast: 50 Plus Helping Women Get Re-established with Nadine Jones | GCSS's Founder, Nadine Jones, joined James Lott Jr on “50 Plus: Helping Women Get Reestablished” to talk about what it’s really like returning to the workforce after 50 — when you know yourself, know your worth, and have grown in ways such that would make it difficult to be in environments that don’t align with your values.
 They also talked about Nadine's work leading the The Blue and Black Partnership and the ways in which that was a transformative experience. |

 bottom of page